WilliamPrunty/dog_treats/README.md

 ## Minimum Viable Product (MVP)
+-   Brief explanation of my findings and what I've learned from them, hosted on my portfolio page.

--   A recipe from the select ingredients from the scraped data.
+-   An AI generated recipe using ingredients from the scraped data.
+    -   Ingredients selected must be suitable for my dogs diet.
+    -   Ingredients should be considered wholesome, natural or otherwise made with limited processing.
+    -   Ingredients should be readily available in retail quantities.

--   Excel based costing sheet to understand expected recipe costs.
+-   Excel based costing sheet to understand expected recipe costs and potential profits.

 ## Known Issues and Challenges